Best Bone Marrow Transplant Treatment in India

 Note: If the donor is the person, it is called an autologous bone marrow transplant.
 If an autologous transplant is planned, previously collected stem cells from either peripheral (apheresis) or harvest are counted, screened, and ready to infuse.

-Bone Marrow Transplant Procedure
+Bone Marrow Transplant Procedure in India

 • The treatment starts with high doses of chemo or radiation therapy.
 The bone marrow makes blood cells in our body.
 Ablative therapy prevents the production of blood cells and makes bone marrow empty.
 Empty bone marrow makes room for new stem cells to grow.

 • After chemo, a bone marrow transplant is given via a central venous catheter.
-The process is the same as blood transfusion.
+The process is the same as a blood transfusion.
 The stem cells will find their way to the bone marrow and begin producing new cells.

 • After the transplant, supportive care is given, like frequent blood tests, monitoring vitals, and providing a rigorous and clean environment to avoid any infection.